carolinacraftsites/carolinacraftsites/replit.md

 - Accessible color contrast in both light and dark modes

 ## Recent Changes (Nov 13, 2024)
+- Made website more generic and industry-agnostic per user request
+- Removed industry dropdown from contact form
+- Updated all trade-specific language to be more generic
+- Removed business_type field from database schema
 - Removed testimonials section per user request
 - Added PostgreSQL database for persistent storage
 - Replaced in-memory storage with DatabaseStorage